I remember my Aunt Gertie well. Her name was Gertrude

 Gertie who was not a blood relative but a relative by marriage.
 Aunt

 imperfections and found them!
 She would call these imperfections to

 my mother's attention.
-"Now, Phyllis, perhaps you didn't
+"Now, Phyllis, perhaps you didn't notice

-if there was an unexpected visit, despair.
+forbid if there was an unexpected visit, despair.
 Gertie, however,

 was not given to unexpected visits.
 Her premise was "Let them

-Gertie liked to visit people in hospital.
+Gertie liked to visit people in the hospital.
 She would tell patients

 about all the people she had known who had suffered from the same

 complaint and then died.
 Eventually, the hospital barred her visits

 Another thing She liked to do was attend the funerals of people she

-know if she commiserated with everybody.
+don't know if she commiserated with everybody.
 She was probably just

 curious about the cause of the deceased person's demise.
 A bit macabre

-when you come to think of it but that was Gertie
+when you come to think of it but that was Gertie.

 She was a widow with no children.
 Her apartment was perfect.
 In the

-dining room there was an oak dining table and a glass-fronted case
+dining room, there was an oak dining table and a glass-fronted case

 with bone china cups in it as well as the good dinner service and

 a tea set.
-She had a neat little kitchen and a sun room.
+She had a neat little kitchen and a sun-room.
 The living

 room was the jewel.
 There were needlepoint chair cushions and framed

-needlepoint works hanging on the wall as you came up the stairs to enter the living
+needlepoint works hanging on the wall as you came up the stairs to

-mantelpiece held Royal Doulton figurines which used to fascinate
+The mantelpiece held Royal Doulton figurines which used to fascinate

 me as a child.
-A beautiful oriental rug in tones of red and blue was on
+A beautiful oriental rug in tones of red and blue was

-pots.
-One had a broad smile on his face and was labeled "Billy
+chamber pots.
+One had a broad smile on his face and was labelled "Billy

 Can".
 The other was sunk in gloom with a dejected frown on his

 face.
-He was

-labeled "Billy Can't" When my Aunt, in her
+He was labelled "Billy Can't" When my Aunt, in her

 My Aunt Gertie was not wealthy.
 Her husband had died relatively young